 In order to ensure transparency and accountability in decision making, some decisions made by the Board are able to be reviewed by NTCAT.
 These decisions are known as reviewable decisions.

-The type of decisions that are able to be reviewed are specified in the Teacher Registration (Northern Territory) Act, including which Board decisions are able to be reviewed, and who may apply for the review of the relevant decision.
+The type of decisions that are able to be reviewed are specified in the Teacher Registration (Northern Territory) Act 2004 (the Act), including which Board decisions are able to be reviewed, and who may apply for the review of the relevant decision.